tarampampam/error-pages/README.md

     tarampampam/error-pages
 ```

 And open [`http://127.0.0.1:8080/404.html`](http://127.0.0.1:8080/404.html) in your favorite browser.
 Error pages are accessible by the following URLs: `http://127.0.0.1:8080/{page_code}.html`.
-Another way is to pass the needed error page code (not HTTP response code, just error page) using the HTTP header `X-Code`.
+Another way is to pass the needed error page code (and HTTP response code) using the HTTP header `X-Code` when requesting an index page.

 Additionally, the server respects the `Content-Type` HTTP header (and `X-Format`) value and responds with the corresponding format instead of the HTML-formatted response only.
 The `xml` and `json` content types (formats) are allowed at this moment, and its format can be fully customized using a configuration file!